THNK is an entrepreneurial start-up.

 A Service Line Director:

-- Has senior stature and the ability to engage Board-level executives
+- Has senior stature and the abilty to engage Board-level executives

-- Brings deep expertise in learning program design and delivery as well as depth in the Service Line she or he is developing
+- Brings deep expertise in learning program design and delivery as well as depth (meaning at least five years experience) in innovation or leadership development or diversity and inclusion topics

 - Has international work experience with a strong appreciation of diversity